Artananda/StepOut/parts/options.md

 ### Room Saving
 This is just a theory now, but we should try to manifest it.
-If you see an abondonend shop, ask the owner if you may use the shop to make a workshop for example.
+If you see an abandonend shop, ask the owner if you may use the shop to make a workshop for example.
 You make a workshop based on donations and share the money with the owner.
 For them it's additional money and for you it's a free space.
 The owner will also profit from the fact that you clean the rooms.

 ### Finding cheap spots to eat
 Look for restaurants without tourism.
 The restaurant next to the beach are sooo expensive compared to these restaurant which are for the local people.
 Ask a local for these restaurants and maybe you might also get an invitation for a dinner.
 All people on this planet are nice and want to help.
 You only know about bad people from these movies.
 And of course there are bad guys who try to copy these bad guys from the movies, but deep in their hearts they are nice, like you are.